ryanstrattic/server-setup/README.md

 * Point domain at new IP address
-* MOUNT 20 GB DRIVE AND USE THAT INSTEAD OF /VAR/WWW/
+* MOUNT 20 GB DRIVE AND USE THAT INSTEAD OF /VAR/WWW/ - automatically mounts on reboot
 * Implementation time tested at 50 minutes

 == https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04